Caroline von Oettingen-Wallerstein: Life

 Caroline Antoinette Wilhelmine Friederike was born in 1824 at Heiligkreuz Castle near Donauworth and was baptized in the Heilig Kreuz monastery church.
 The godparents were King Maximilian I Joseph of Bavaria and Queen Caroline.
 Crown Prince Ludwig of Bavaria (later King Ludwig I of Bavaria) celebrated the king's sponsorship: “I have never been so happy in my life!”

-The King and Queen were represented by Count Joseph Sebastian Eligius Fugger von Oberndorf (1749-1826) and his daughter, Countess Maria Antonia Aloysia Fugger von Oberndorf (1799-1885).
+The King and Queen were represented by Count Joseph Sebastian Eligius Fugger von Oberndorf (1749–1826) and his daughter, Countess Maria Antonia Aloysia Fugger von Oberndorf (1799–1885).

 Caroline was the daughter of Prince Louis of Oettingen-Wallerstein, who served as a minister under king Ludwig I on several occasions, and Crescentia née Bourgin, whom the king had portraited for the Gallery of Beauties in 1833.

-Caroline married in 1843 to Count Hugo Philipp von Waldbott-Bassenheim zu Buxheim and Heggbach (1820-1895).
+Caroline married in 1843 to Count Hugo Philipp von Waldbott-Bassenheim zu Buxheim and Heggbach (1820–1895).
 The wedding took place in the court chapel of Archbishop Carl Anselm of Munich-Freising, who also performed the wedding.
 After their wedding, the young couple—the bride was 19, the groom 23—were long considered the most beautiful couple in Munich.

 Count Hugo Philipp von Waldbott-Bassenheim was one of the richest nobles in the Kingdom of Bavaria.
-Among women, Caroline was considered a “role model of a tasteful, rich toilet that is always changing with princely splendor”.
 An anecdote tells that in a large fashion warehouse, after a long, fruitless examination of the fabrics, the princess broke out with the painful words: "God, how difficult it is to choose when you are so beautiful!"

 Together, they had a son and a daughter: